Exponential divisor functions: Introduction

 The established by previous authors notation for $Ef$ is $f^{(e)}$.
 We write~$E^2f(n)$, $E^3f(n)$\dots\ meaning~$(E^2f)(n)$, $(E^3f)(n)$\dots

-The primary aim of the current paper is to investigate effects of essentially multiple applications of operator $E$ on different functions, but we also obtain several important results in the case of the single application (see Section \ref{s:theorem-t}).
+The primary aim of the current paper is to investigate effects of essentially multiple applications of operator $E$ on different functions, but we also obtain several important results in the case of the single application.

+We improve previously known error terms for the special cases of Dirichlet asymmetric divisor problem (namely, for~$\tau_{1,2^r}$ in Lemma~\ref{l:sum-of-tau1m-precise} and for~$\tau_{1,2^r,2^r}$ in Lemma~\ref{l:sum-of-tau1mm-precise}).
+Section \ref{s:theorem-t} is dedicated to the refinement of Tóth's theorem~\cite{toth2007a}.

 Mostly we consider divisor functions, but in the last section a generalization over all arithmetic functions is discussed.